Volvo XC90 Review 2024

 Obviously, buyers will pay a lot less for a used car than for a new one, but how much less will depend mostly on the age of the car you find.
 A nice pre-reg example will be like an entirely new car but for a very useful discount, while the cheapest versions we’ve seen check in from £16,000.
 That's for early high mileage cars, so expect a four-year old B5 Inscription model with 60,000 miles to cost around £29,000.

-The names of the three main trim levels stayed consistent throughout the XC90’s life until 2022.
-Up to that point, there were Momentum, R-Design and Inscription, although exactly what you got with each one shifted around a wee bit, with more being added to the standard roster as time has went on.
-Here, we’ll concentrate on the newer, post-facelift cars, so bear in mind that a few items might be missing from older examples.
+Looking at a used XC90 and you'll likely find Momentum, R-Design and Inscription trims, although exactly what you got with each one shifted around a wee bit, with more being added to the standard roster as time has went on.

 To be honest, we can’t see much point in looking past the entry-level Volvo XC90 Momentum for used buyers because it’s really well equipped.
-Aside from the infotainment and safety kit we’ve already talked about, your standard roster includes automatic lights and wipers, keyless go, heated (in the front) leather seats, a hands-free powered tailgate and dual-zone climate control.
+Your standard roster includes automatic lights and wipers, keyless go, heated (in the front) leather seats, a hands-free powered tailgate and dual-zone climate control.
 That’s pretty good, right?

 Ask the heycar experts: common questions